Student Consumer Information

 Enrollment Data for 2021-2022 Academic Year

-Percentage of enrolled full-time students who are
+Percentage of enrolled full-time students.

 Percentages for individual categories are rounded to the nearest full percent.